Is contribution towards sinking fund for the Cooperative Housing Society liable to GST?

 Why the sinking fund is collected by the Co-operative Housing Society?

-- Creation of the sinking fund is a mandatory requirement under the Bye-laws of the Cooperative Housing Societies/Resident Welfare Associations.
+- The creation of the sinking fund is a mandatory requirement under the Bye-laws of the Cooperative Housing Societies/Resident Welfare Associations.

 - It is an amount set aside in the nature of a deposit for meeting an unplanned or planned future capital outlay.
 It will be utilized only when the event requiring its use occurs.